Colégio de São José Operário: Foundation

-The Indonesian Government then allowed the creation of an educational institution by the name Catholic School of Middle Education (SPGK; in indonesian: Sekolah Pendidikan Guru Katolik) in 1979, in response to international criticism of the severe repression of civilians and the destruction of the Timorese educational system.
+The Indonesian government then allowed the creation of an educational institution by the name Catholic School of Middle Education (SPGK; in Indonesian: Sekolah Pendidikan Guru Katolik) in 1979, in response to international criticism of the severe repression of civilians and the destruction of the Timorese educational system.
 The school was born to disseminate the principles of pancasila, which was strongly supported by religion.

-In 1983 the school started to be tutored only by the São Paulo Educational Foundation of the Diocese of Díli, adopting the name St. Joseph the Worker School (in portuguese: Externato de São José Operário), for the first time allowing the teaching of Portuguese, being the only school (with the exception of seminars Catholics) to teach the language during Indonesian rule.
+In 1983 the school started to be tutored only by the São Paulo Educational Foundation of the Diocese of Díli, adopting the name St. Joseph the Worker School (in Portuguese: Externato de São José Operário), for the first time allowing the teaching of Portuguese, being the only school (with the exception of seminars Catholics) to teach the language during Indonesian rule.

-Having been forced to close its doors in 1992, on charges of subversion, in 1993 Bishop Dom Ximenes Belo transferred the administration of the São José Day School to Society of Jesus, as a maneuver for the institution to return to work.
+Having been forced to close its doors in 1992, on charges of subversion, in 1993 Bishop Dom Ximenes Belo transferred the administration of the São José Day School to the Society of Jesus, as a maneuver for the institution to return to work.

 Jesuits at the school would be a mediating force during the independence war, but priests and religious along with two Jesuits were killed by the Indonesian militia.
 In 1995 the faculty consisted of three Jesuits along with Jesuit scholastics, occasionally some Franciscan sisters, and Indonesian Muslims, East Timorese Christians, and Hindus from Bali.

-On August 26, 1999, in an impromptu assembly, Father Joseph Ageng Marwata announced that the São José Day School would be closed indefinitely due to "unexpected events".
-In October 1999, the School opened its doors to shelter refugees from the 1999 Timorese crisis, reaching 5000 people.
+On August 26, 1999, in an impromptu assembly, Father Joseph Ageng Marwata announced that the São José Day School would be closed indefinitely owing to "unexpected events".
+In October 1999, the school opened its doors to shelter refugees from the 1999 Timorese crisis, reaching 5000 people.
 In 1999 the school had 350 students and 42 teachers.
 After the crisis the school was reduced to 252 students and four teachers.
 In 2003 it had increased to 280 students with 10 full-time staff and 16 part-time teachers.

-In 2000, reflecting the political change brought about by UNTAET's mandate, the school resumes its activities, however with a reduced number of students and teachers.
-With the return, the institution changes its name to St Joseph's High School or "St. Joseph the Worker Secondary School" (in portuguese: Escola Secundária São José Operário).
+In 2000, reflecting the political change brought about by UNTAET's mandate, the school resumed its activities, but with a reduced number of students and teachers.
+With the return, the institution changed its name to St Joseph's High School or "St. Joseph the Worker Secondary School" (in Portuguese: Escola Secundária São José Operário).

 At a Children's Day symposium in 2007, students from the school told of the continuing efforts needed to secure the rights of children in the country.
 Through the Jesuit-run Sophia University the school has formed a sister-school relationship with Sophia Fukuoka Junior and Senior High School in Fukuoka City, Chuo-ku, Tokyo, Japan.

-In 2011, after 18 years under the administration of the Society of Jesus, the School is once again administered by the Diocese of Dili.
+In 2011, after 18 years under the administration of the Society of Jesus, the school was once again administered by the Diocese of Dili.